Definition of CSS Transition Property

 Examples of CSS Transition Property

-Let’s see the transition action by considering few HTML codes over here.
-Here we will be demonstrating the transition affects their properties and timing functions with examples.
+Let’s see the transition action by considering a few HTML codes over here.
+Here we will demonstrate how the transition affects their properties and timing functions with examples.

 Example #1

-In the below example, the specified box would change its background colour.
+In the below example, the specified box would change its background color.

 Code: